Sharp stability inequalities for planar double bubbles: Introduction

-In the case of double bubbles the situation is much subtler, due to the presence of singularities and to the interaction between multiple volume constraints, which act as underlying constraints in the stability analysis of a ``multiple'' Poincar\'e-type inequality.
+In the case of double-bubbles, even when $n=2$, the situation is much subtler, due to the presence of singularities and of the multiple-volumes constraint.
 We shall address this problem by combining Fourier series arguments in the spirit of Fuglede with the solution of certain one-dimensional variational problems, to proceed through a case by case analysis.
-Different cases will correspond to different behaviors of the perturbed interfaces, based for example on the relative size between their $L^2$-mean deviation and their $L^2$-distance from the corresponding interfaces of the reference standard double bubble.
-The resulting argument, although based on rather elementary mathematical tools, sheds light on the non-trivial interactions between single interfaces, on which the global stability of standard double bubbles ultimately depends.
-As an entirely analogous structure underlies the stability problem for standard double bubbles in higher dimensions, the methods employed in this paper should thus be useful also in the analysis of possible higher dimensional extensions, which we leave for future investigation.
+Different cases will correspond to different behaviors of the perturbed interfaces, based for example on the relative size between their $L^2$-mean deviation and their $L^2$-distance from the corresponding interfaces of the reference standard double-bubble.
+The resulting argument, although based on rather elementary mathematical tools, sheds light on the non-trivial interactions between the three interfaces, on which the global stability of standard double-bubbles ultimately depends.
+As an entirely analogous structure underlies the stability problem for standard double-bubbles in higher dimensions, we expect the methods of this paper to be useful also in that case.

-We finally notice that, at present, there is only another instance of isoperimetric problem with multiple volume constraints whose minimizers are explicitly known.
+We notice that, at present, there is only another instance of isoperimetric problem with multiple volume constraints whose minimizers are explicitly known.
 This is the case of the planar triple bubble problem, addressed by Wichiramala in \cite{wichi}.
-Considering that the preliminary analysis from \cite{CicaleseLeonardiMaggiPART1} applies to this case as well, by further exploiting the methods developed here it should be possible to obtain analogous results to Theorem \ref{thm main 2} and Theorem \ref{thm main perturbed} in the case of planar triple bubbles too.
+It is reasonable to expect that by further exploiting the arguments developed in this paper, and again in combination with the improved convergence theorem from \cite{CiLeMaIC1}, one should be able to obtain results like Theorem \ref{thm main 2} and Theorem \ref{thm main perturbed} in the case of planar triple bubbles too.